borkdude/boot-bundle/README.md

 Searching the local file system has priority over searching the classpath.

-Then run boot as you normally would.
-Everything just works.
-It's just data.
+That's it.
+You can now move on.

 ## Advanced usage

-boot-bundle lets you set the bundle map if you want to.
+Boot-bundle lets you set the bundle map if you want to.
 For example, just write

 ```clojure
 (reset! boot-bundle/bundle-map